 Participate in industry-based research in cooperation with commercial growers.

-Ability to plan ahead and anticipate potential issues, with a strong ability for multi-tasking.
+Ability to plan and anticipate potential issues, with a strong ability for multi-tasking.

 Fundamental competence utilizing current technology as a management and program delivery tool (Excel, Word, PowerPoint, Access, Internet, Social Media, and Web development).

-Must be able to meet the travel requirements of the position, including having reliable transportation or having and maintaining a valid New York State driver's license.
+Must be able to meet the travel requirements of the position, and have reliable transportation as well as have and maintain a valid and unrestricted New York State driver's license.

 Must exercise sound and ethical judgment when acting on behalf of the University.